A 10-step checklist to rocket-power your working capital

 - Do you have the tools in place to collect and report all of the relevant data?
 More importantly, do you have a forum to discuss and escalate working capital challenges?

 Final Thoughts on working capital optimisation … good answers to difficult questions

 These questions aren’t designed to be easy.

-But if you can find good answers to each one, you’ll find your chances of success rise like a rocket ship.
+But if you can find good answers to each one, you’ll find that your chances of success will rise like a rocket ship.